-The other day my husband went to work and about four hours into his day realized he had poop on his shirt.
+The other day my partner went to work and about four hours into his day realized he had poop on his shirt.
 This is life as a parent: poop and pee is not disgusting.
 We find it on our hands, our clothes, and hair.
 We even touch things that might be poop and smell it to make sure.
 We think a lot about our children’s pee and poop.
 I remember that first week of his life being obsessed with how much and when.
 With this same fervor, I entered the world of potty training.

 Here are some of the big lessons I learned through the process, most importantly to stop trying to control the situation and instead…

 Let go of the outcome.
 Teach small steps and have faith that your kiddo will get there.

 We decided to potty train at 22 months thanks to the book, “Oh Crap!
 Potty Training” by Jamie Glowacki and we made a plan to start when we could take 4 straight days for training.
 I highly recommend her book.
 Not only does it align with Positive Discipline, but the woman has helped to potty train thousands of kids.
 I don’t know the exact number, but that is way more than any parent I know.

 According to Oh Crap!
 Potty Training, the best time to potty train is between 20-30 months, “and before twenty months is unbelievably easier than after thirty months”.
 This makes sense to me from a developmental perspective.
 Children around the age of three have a strong will and are also highly independent.
 Their right brain development is peaking, which means big emotions regardless of rationale.
 (Hence the meltdown if you cut their sandwich in half.)
 Attempting to convince an independent, highly emotional three year old that they now need to use a toilet is sure way to invite power struggles, especially if it’s you who decided it’s time and not them.